 6Monda – One Piece

-Why Monda deserves a spot:
+Why Monda earns a spot:

 Sharpedo shark Pokemon anime appearances